justin-reeves/EasyEvents/README.md

 EasyEvents aims to provide a way to log video recording notes (events) in tandem with a video recording.
 We allow users, via the command line, to input event notes which are then marked with a timestamp relative to a given start time.
-These events are then logged to an output file alongside a URL which brings the viewer of the notes to the specified timestamp in the video recording.
+These events are then logged to an output which the user can reference to easily skip to a specific timestamp.
 This provides for a user-specified granularity of event descriptions and frequency and makes for reviewing specific topics easier and faster than painstakingly skipping through a recording.

 #### Basic Idea